Nijmegen

 Nijmegen (/ˈnaɪmeɪɡən/ NY-may-gən, /nl/; (Note: Obsolete Dutch spellings include Nijmwegen, Nymegen and Nieumeghen; Nimègue; Nimwegen; Spanish and Nimega.)
-Nijmeegs: Nimwèège /mis/) is the largest city in the Dutch province of Gelderland and the ninth largest of the Netherlands as a whole.
+Nijmeegs: Nimwéêge /mis/) is the largest city in the Dutch province of Gelderland and the ninth largest of the Netherlands as a whole.
 Located on the Waal River close to the German border, Nijmegen is one of the oldest cities in the Netherlands and the first to be recognized as such in Roman times.
 In 2005, it celebrated 2,000 years of existence.

 Nijmegen became a free imperial city in 1230 and a Hanseatic city in 1402.
 Since 1923 it has been a university city with the opening of a Catholic institution now known as the Radboud University Nijmegen.
 The city is well known for the annual Vierdaagse — the International Four Days Marches Nijmegen event.

 Its population as of 2024 was 187,011.

 Population centres

 The municipality is formed by the city of Nijmegen, incorporating the former villages of Hatert, Hees and Neerbosch, as well as the urban expansion projects in Veur-Lent, Nijmegen-Oosterhout and Nijmegen–Ressen, all situated north of the river Waal.